 does a self-proclaimed Jewish soccer mom become CEO of Death Row Records?

-Lara Lavi: Well, it’s
+Lara Lavi: Well, its

 a dubious honor being the managing partner of Death Row Records, which